von Neumann's problem and extensions of non-amenable equivalence relations: Bernoulli extensions of equivalence relations

 In the special case in which $B$ is a finite set, Thouvenot proved that if $(S,\psi,\nu)$ is $\cF$-conditionally VWB then $(S,\psi,\nu)$ is $\cF$-relatively Bernoulli.
-The latter means there is an $S$-invariant sub-sigma-algebra $\cG$ such that: \begin{itemize} \item $\cF$ is independent of $\cG$ (so for any $A \in \cF, A' \in \cG$, $\mu(A \cap A') = \mu(A)\mu(A')$), \item the factor corresponding to $\cG$ is isomorphic to a Bernoulli shift.
-The entropy rate of this factor is necessarily equal to $h(S, \cG) = h(S, \cG \vee \cF|\cF)$, \item the sigma-algebras $\cF$ and $\cG$ generate the Borel sigma-algebra of $Y$ up to sets of measure zero. \end{itemize} It is straightforward to generalize the proof to the case in which $B$ is an arbitrary complete metric space.
+The latter means there is an $S$-invariant sub-$\sigma$-algebra $\cG$ such that: \begin{itemize} \item $\cF$ is independent of $\cG$ (so for any $A \in \cF, A' \in \cG$, $\mu(A \cap A') = \mu(A)\mu(A')$), \item the factor corresponding to $\cG$ is isomorphic to a Bernoulli shift.
+The entropy rate of this factor is necessarily equal to $h(S, \cG) = h(S, \cG \vee \cF|\cF)$, \item the $\sigma$-algebras $\cF$ and $\cG$ generate the Borel $\sigma$-algebra of $Y$ up to sets of measure zero. \end{itemize} It is straightforward to generalize the proof to the case in which $B$ is an arbitrary complete metric space.
 Alternatively, one can use the fact that inverse limits of Bernoulli shifts are Bernoulli \cite{Or74}.